-Improving quality of life through better health, fitness and movement skills is the most basic of expectations from our Outdoor Education programme, but it runs so much deeper.
-Our students have opportunities to be involved in outdoor residentials, team building in our own Woodland School, the Duke of Edinburgh award programme, and outward bounds weekends, to name but a few.
+Improving quality of life through better health, fitness and movement skills is the most basic of expectation from our Outdoor Education programme, but it runs so much deeper.
+Our students have opportunities to be involved in outdoor residentials, team building in our own Forest School, the Duke of Edinburgh award programme, and Outward Bound Trust weekends, to name but a few.

-Building trust in their peers and confidence in themselves through collaboration in activities which promote physical and mental challenge in a range of environments, these activities demand perseverance and determination, problem solving and decision making as well as independence and self reliance, all of which builds resilience through both day-long and residential experiences.
+Building trust in their peers and confidence in themselves through collaboration in challenges which promote physical and mental well-being in a range of environments, these activities demand perseverance and determination, problem solving and decision making as well as independence resilience.

 Teesside High School has an excellent tradition and reputation in competitive sport.
 Our co-curricular sports programme is at the heart of our pupil community.

 We encourage pupils of all abilities to be involved and committed to #teamTHS.
 Our most able athletes excel and are stretched through School, District, County and National representation but we remain committed to ensuring all pupils, whatever their ability, enjoy and participate in sport outside of lessons.